labbsr0x/traefik-letsencrypt-mqtt/README.md

 ## Setup without TLS/WSS
 To run this setup without TLS support you don't need the Let's Encrypt part.
+The "vanilla" traefik will do the trick for you.
+Check this: https://hub.docker.com/_/traefik/

 ### Running with Docker Standalone using `docker-compose.yml`